-Before your first treatment you will have blood tests, X-rays or scans.
-These help your doctor decide what treatment you need.
-They may also compare the results with future tests to find out how well your treatment is working.
+Before your first treatment you’ll have tests to help your doctor decide what treatment you need.
+They can also compare the results with future tests to see how your treatment is working.

 Chemotherapy drugs can stop your bone marrow producing enough red blood cells, white blood cells and platelets.
-So before your treatment starts you need to have a blood test to check your normal levels of these different types of blood cell.
-You may have other blood tests, depending on the type of cancer or leukaemia that you have.
+So before your treatment starts you need to have a blood test to check your levels of these.
+You may also have other blood tests, depending on your type of cancer.

 Tests to check your lungs